CarloNicolini/carlonicolini.github.io/sections/science/_posts/2018-06-25-spectral-density-via-average-resolvent.md

 date: 2018-06-25
 ---

-This short blog note is covering some aspects related to calculation in the random matrix theory.
+This short blog note is covering some aspects related to interesting calculations that can be done in random matrix theory.
-We have the adjacency matrix of a graph ensemble that we denote with $$\mathbf{A}$$ and we want to compute the limiting distribution of the ensemble eigenvalues.
+Our problem is to compute the quenched and annealed averages of the free energy in the framework of spectral entropies.
+Suppose we want to study the properties of some random graph ensemble in terms of the spectral density of the eigenvalues of the Laplacian.
+We denote the adjacency matrix of a random graph as $$\mathbf{A}$$, its Laplacian of $\mathbf{L}$.
+The parameters of the random graph model are indicated by the parameters $\boldsymbol \theta$, so we can imagine every single random graph is a collection of $n(n-1)/2$ random variables dependent on the parameters $\boldsymbol \theta$.
+We are interested in the limiting distribution of the ensemble eigenvalues, a quantity known as the average spectral density $\mathbb{E}[{\varrho}]$, where by the operator $\mathbb{E}[\cdot]$ we mean the ensemble average at constant parameters $\boldsymbol \theta$.
+This is also indicated in physics with the triangular brackes $\langle \rangle$

 Numerically we could in principle compute a large number of random adjacency matrices from the graph ensemble and obtain the spectral density via histogramming.
 However we have more powerful tools to accomplish this task: the **matrix resolvent** and the **Stieltjes** transform.

-We can write the spectral density $$\varrho$$ of a matrix $$\mathbf{L}$$ with the help of the Dirac delta function as:
+We can obviously write the spectral density $$\varrho$$ of a matrix $$\mathbf{L}$$ with the help of the Dirac delta function as:
 \begin{equation}
 \varrho(z) = \frac{1}{n}\sum_{i=1}^n \delta(z-\lambda_i)
 \end{equation}